webaverse/docs/docs/index.md

 The current plan is to combine the best parts the community likes about video games + the web into unique digital assets ([NFTs](./webaverse/items)) that get released periodically during every season.

+---

 ## Getting Started

+The easiest way to get started is by joining the Webaverse Discord server and using the bot.
+Minting NFTs is free, but you'll need [SILK](./silk) in order to use the tools.

+- Join the [Discord](https://discord.gg/R5wqYhvv53) and introduce yourself
+  - Type `.name -h` in the Discord to learn how to setup your username
+  - Login to the main website by typing `.login`
+  - Ask for some [SILK](/docs/webaverse/silk) to create items

+**Set your avatar**

+The easiest way to make your own custom VRM avatar is with [VRoid Studio](https://vroid.com/en/studio/).
+Once you've created your avatar with VRoid Studio, you can [import into Webaverse](/docs/create/import-vroid).

+> Note: Be sure to double check the optimization settings on the export page to get the best performance from your avatar!

+## Create

+Creators of various walks of life can build in Webaverse: 3D modelers, musicians, creative web programmers, and designers.

 The engine supports the most popular file formats for NFT content: